raghu-murugesan-e2978/selenium-webdriver-java-course/webdriver_java/README.md

 This fork acts as the course material for an upcoming course on observability for test automators.

 We will cover intermediate to advanced topics in monitoring and observability including:

-* Creating a basic build pipeline in GitHub Actions
+- Creating a basic build pipeline in GitHub Actions
-* Generating metrics via bash commands
+- Generating metrics via bash commands
-* Running metrics infrastructure locally via docker-compose
+- Running metrics infrastructure locally via docker-compose
-* Generating json events from a build pipeline
+- Generating json events from a build pipeline

+# Free Observability for Test Automators Tutorial